Student Accident Reporting Guidelines

 Most Commonly Asked Questions Regarding Student Accidents

 What do I do in the case of an animal bite?
 What if the bite is from a reptile?
 If a student has been bitten by a warm-blooded animal, you must make sure you follow the standard procedures in the CCF-648 First Aid/Emergency Care Guidelines for Handling Accidents and Illnesses Occurring at School.
 This would include calling your local animal control office.
 They will advise you what procedures the school must do to secure the animal and they will do all necessary testing.
 Under no circumstances should a stray animal, found on campus, be released without contacting animal control even if no bites have been reported.
-In the case of a cold-blooded animal bite, please contact Risk and Environmental Services immediately and take the appropriate steps outline in the CCF-648.
+In the case of a cold-blooded animal bite, please contact Risk Management immediately and take the appropriate steps outline in the CCF-648.

 What should I do in the case of a bloodborne pathogen exposure?
 In the event of an exposure to a student, you must document the exposure in the system.
 Indicate all pertinent information.
 Call the parents of the students involved and explain the situation.
 Never give out names of other students.
 We do not pay for testing and we cannot force a parent to have their child tested.
 If you need any follow-up information or assistance regarding exposures, please call Health Services at 702-799-7443.